NEWS

 Founder

-A graduate of the Product Design Programme of Tokai University in Japan and MFA of HDK in Sweden, Hironori Tsukue has been exploring Nordic design for the past 30 years, as a photographer and designer of furniture and interiors based in Stockholm, Sweden.
+A graduate of Tokai University’s Product Design Programme in Japan and HDK’s MFA in Sweden, Hironori Tsukue has spent the past 30 years exploring Nordic design.
+Based in Stockholm, Sweden, he works as a photographer and designer of furniture and interiors.